 When most people think of Bora Bora, they imagine mesmerising, shallow emerald waters, quaint, charming lodge huts, and astounding aquatic life, and this depiction is exactly right.
 The breathtaking Pacific island in tropical French Polynesia is the perfect embodiment of a luxury retreat that still feels largely unspoilt, enabling holidaymakers to become completely in-tune with nature.

-If you're a fan of delicious French and Asian dishes, you may want to consider dining at the Lagoon Restaurant by Jean-Georges, which, like most Bora Bora restaurants, uses only the freshest ingredients and offers impeccable hospitality.
-For other delightful French dishes, try La Villa Mahana restaurant is a great option, while some say that the best sushi and seafood recipes at the Matira Beach Restaurant, or go to Bloody Mary's for a wonderful barbecue.
+If you're a fan of French and Asian cuisine, you may want to consider dining at the Lagoon Restaurant by Jean-Georges, which, like most Bora Bora restaurants, uses only the freshest ingredients and offers impeccable hospitality.
+For other delicious French food, La Villa Mahana restaurant is a great option, while some say that the best sushi and seafood on the island can be found at Matira Beach Restaurant.

 Some of the most popular, luxurious hotels for holidays in Bora Bora include the Hilton Bora Bora Nui Resort & Spa, the Four Seasons Resort Bora Bora, the InterContinental Thalasso-Spa Bora Bora, and The St Regis Bora Bora Resort.
-For more affordable accommodation, you could book a stay at Blue Heaven Island or the Sofitel Bora Bora Marara Beach Resort
+For more affordable accommodation, the Blue Heaven Island or Sofitel Bora Bora Marara Beach Resort are two great options.

 Best time to visit

-Temperatures in Bora Bora change very little during the year, and typically range from around 24 to 30 degrees Celsius.
-For the best weather, visit the country between May and October, when there is significantly less rainfall and humidity during this period.
-However, if you do decide to visit during the dry season, bear in mind that the dry season is the busiest time of the year, and the island still has more than 200 hours of sunshine, on average, in the wettest months of December, January and February (wet season) may be a good option, with the season still averaging around 200 hours of sunshine.
+Temperatures in Bora Bora vary little during the year, and typically range from around 24 to 30 degrees Celsius.
+May to October holds the best weather, as there is significantly less rainfall and humidity during this period.
+However, if you do decide to visit during the dry season, bear in mind that it is Bora Bora’s busiest time of the year.
+If you’re looking to avoid the crowds, but still want plenty of sun, December, January and February (wet season) may be a good option, with the season still averaging around 200 hours of sunshine.